Grounding Fallacies Misrepresenting Scientific Publications in Evidence: Retrieving Relevant Passages

+Finally, for LLM-based ranking we implemented PRP~\citep{qin2023large}, which reorders passages through pairwise comparisons akin to the early iterations of the bubble sort.
+We used GPT-4~\citep{openai2023gpt4} and GPT-3.5 as proprietary LLMs, Llama3-8B~\citep{dubey2024llama} and Llama2-70B~\citep{touvron2023llama} as open-source LLMs.
+Implementation details are outlined in §\ref{appendix:subtask1:implementation}.
+Due to the high computational costs of PRP with growing numbers of documents, we only evaluate the LLMs in the closed evaluation with prompt selection based on the development set, Table~\ref{tab:results:subtask1:llm-pairwise-prompt-tuning}).
+Preliminary experiments showed cheaper LLM-based methods like list-wise ranking were inefficient due to incorrect outputs and order sensitivity, which is a known limitation \citep{zhu2023large}.

-Table~\ref{tab:results:subtask1-use} shows solid performance across all evaluated models.
+Table~\ref{tab:results:subtask1-use} shows solid performance across all models.
 The strong \emph{ordered} baseline suggests that claims often rely on early parts of a study.
 In the open evaluation, embedding-based approaches perform the best.
-Note that the IMS model preselected the passages for annotation (in a simplified setup that provided the accurate premise instead of the claim), and its performance must be interpreted with caution.
+Note that the IMS model preselected the passages for annotation, and its performance must be interpreted with caution.
 AFC models are superior to embedding models in the closed evaluation, but fall behind PRP ranking via LLMs.